Ryszard Dołomisiewicz

 Ryszard Dołomisiewicz (born 1 February 1966) is a former international speedway rider from Poland.

 Speedway career

 Dołomisiewicz reached the final of the Speedway World Championship in the 1986 Individual Speedway World Championship.

-He rode in the top tier of Polish Speedway from 1982 to 1991, riding for Polonia Bydgoszcz.
+In 1987 he toured the United Kingdom with the Polish team. and he rode in the top tier of Polish Speedway from 1982 to 1991, riding for Polonia Bydgoszcz.

+After he retired from speedway he worked as a team manager at Polonia Piła.